trev33b/dice-tooltip2/src/devnotes.md

 * Create a setting to choose whether you want constant folding turned on (some people might like to see all of the +'s & -'s)
 * Add unit test framework (jest?)
 * Need to differentiate dice when there's different damage types (like slashing + acid in one set of rolls)
+* Add undefined/null guards throughout the code as needed

 Mid Term To Do:
 * Integrate with Token Action HUD - show tooltips on the actions